 Now let's talk about the major business benefits and corporate drivers of sustainability.
 Whether it’s greening your supply chain, launching a new green product or service, reducing your corporate carbon footprint, developing eco-friendly office processes, or attaining LEED certification for your buildings, sustainability can help your business.

 Being a leader in implementing sustainable strategies can greatly improve your customers' perception of you business.
-Recent research shows consumers’ strengthening preference for brands which can demonstrate their sustainability credentials.
+Recent research shows consumers’ strengthening preference for brands that can demonstrate their sustainability credentials.
 This is also true in the business-to-business sector where procurement tenders often require details of environmental and corporate social responsibility (CSR) initiatives.

 Employee Recruitment and Retention